vanderms/CSES/README.md

 This repository contains my solutions to the programming challenges from the [CSES problem set](https://cses.fi/problemset/).

-The main programming language used to solve the problem is Java.
+The main programming language used to solve the problems is Java.